The People Who Make it Happen

 The day to day work involved in movement building takes time and energy!
 These awesome people volunteer their time to be on the Steering Committee to make it all happen!

-Katie Geiser - Eugene (president)
+Katie Geiser - Eugene (secretary)

 Retired with employment background in health-related fields as a Licensed Massage Therapist and Human Behavior Research Assistant.
 Additional employment as an Administrative Assistant at the University of Oregon Associated Students of UO.
 A fourth generation Oregonian with a love of the land and the preservation of its natural resources.
 She has been a volunteer with Community Rights Lane County (CRLC) since 2016 and a member of the CRLC Steering Committee since 2017.
 Favorite activities include hiking, biking, gardening, cooking, dancing, reading and handcrafts.